-- A sufficient number of readings will be taken annually by qualified personnel in corrosion control methods to comply with this criterion. - A spreadsheet or graph will be created to identify the minimum CP potential for each specific test point during annual corrosion CP survey. - No less than two readings per mile shall be recorded unless unpractical based on the geography of the structure. - All monitoring sites must meet or exceed the 'On' potential previously identified in the evaluation study. - If one or more 'On' structure-to-soil potentials are below the established minimum, additional steps must be taken to elevate the CP potentials. - o Coupons may be used to validate the "instant off" or polarized potentials - If a potential or group of potentials cannot meet or exceed the required minimum, a remedial action must be drafted that will include the date and name of the corrosion technician documenting the action or actions required to elevate potentials to acceptable levels.
+- A sufficient number of readings will be taken annually by qualified personnel in corrosion control methods to comply with this criterion. - A spreadsheet or graph will be created to identify the minimum CP potential for each specific test point during annual corrosion CP survey. - No less than two readings per mile shall be recorded unless unpractical based on the geography of the structure. - All monitoring sites must meet or exceed the 'On' potential previously identified in the evaluation study. - If one or more 'On' structure-to-soil potentials are below the established minimum, additional steps must be taken to elevate the CP potentials. - o Coupons may be used to validate the "instant off" or polarized potentials - If a potential or group of potentials cannot meet or exceed the required minimum, a remedial action must be drafted that will include the date and name of the corrosion - denotes update from last revision technician documenting the action or actions required to elevate potentials to acceptable levels.
 This remedial plan must also be signed by Operations Manager and/or Superintendent.

 Corrosion Control Manual

 Current Review Previous Review Version Page

-January 13, 2022 February 26, 2019 2.0 Page 96 of 226
+May 23, 2023 February 2, 2023 3.1 Page 98 of 231